w3c/wcag2ict/introduction.md

 * [Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/)
 * [Mobile Accessibility: How WCAG 2.0 and other W3C/WAI Guidelines Apply to Mobile](https://w3c.github.io/Mobile-A11y-TF-Note/)

 While WCAG 2 was designed to be technology-neutral, it assumes the presence of a “user agent” such as a browser, media player, or assistive technology as a means to access web content.
 Therefore, the application of WCAG 2 to documents and software in non-web contexts required some interpretation in order to determine how the intent of each WCAG 2 success criterion could be met in these different contexts of use.
-Therefore, the bulk of the Task Force's work involved evaluating how each WCAG 2 success criterion would apply in the context of non-web ICT, if it were applied to non-web ICT.
+Therefore, the bulk of the Task Force's work involved evaluating how each WCAG 2 success criterion would be used in the context of non-web ICT, if it were applied to non-web ICT.

 The Task Force found that the majority of success criteria from WCAG 2 can apply to non-web documents and software with either no or minimal changes.
 Since many of the Level A and AA success criteria do not include any web related terms, they apply directly as written and as described in the “Intent” sections from the [Understanding WCAG 2.2](https://www.w3.org/WAI/WCAG22/Understanding/) \[\[UNDERSTANDING-WCAG22\]\] resource.
 Additional notes were provided, as needed, to provide assistance in applying them to non-web documents and software.